ERIK CHEEVER, Professor

 Supporting work in mathematics, physics, chemistry, and computer science is necessary only when designated as a prerequisite to an individual engineering course.

-No directed readings may be used as one of the 5 credits for the minor.
+No directed readings (ENGR 093 ) may be used as one of the 5 credits for the minor.

 A maximum of 1 transfer credit that is preapproved by the Engineering Department will be accepted as partial fulfillment of the minor requirements.
-Transfer credits will not count for one of the two courses used to fulfill the core course requirement of the minor.
-Students should be aware that most lecture courses at other institutions carry only 0.75 Swarthmore credits, unless they include a full lab sequence.
-Students who wish to receive credit for courses taken at other institutions, including those taken abroad, as partial fulfillment of the requirements for the minor, should consult their academic advisers and the chair of the Engineering Department as early as possible to ensure that all requirements are met.
+Transfer credits will not count for any of the three courses used to fulfill the core course requirement of the minor.
 No culminating experience will be required.
-Only students pursuing the major in engineering may enroll in ENGR 090 .
+Only students pursuing the major in engineering may enroll in ENGR 090.

 Areas of Study